 The same year at the church where I was the secretary, a member, in the choir, and sometimes helping with the piano playing, as well as running the–very small, very basic–sound system, we also put together a Christmas concert with some others in the congregation who played instruments, in addition to our usual choir concert plus another local church choir (we performed everything at their church first, then at ours, on different nights).
 That was a really busy but very fun Christmas season!

 Since about 2008-2017, I hadn’t been able to do much singing at all, since I had become increasingly bent over by crippling arthritis.
 Even when I couldn’t sing, play any wind instruments, play a guitar, and barely could play any keyboards, I whistled my way through my days, and never stopped voraciously listening to music.
 It has always, always, always been such a HUGE part of my life!
-Thankfully, in 2017 I had both hips replaced, and now (2019 has just begun) I am standing more erect than I have since way back in 2000, and able to walk without my walker most of the time.
-In addition to being able to have my own vegie garden once again, I plan to go fishing this coming summer, and am working on once again building a vocal range.
+Thankfully, in 2017 I had both hips replaced, and now (since late 2017, and onward to where we are now–2021) I am standing more erect than I have since way back in 2000, and able to walk without my walker most of the time.
+In addition to being able to have my own vegie garden once again, along with participating in other outdoor activities I enjoy, I’m working on once again building a vocal range.
 Singing has once again become a joy!

-In 2015, David and I joined with (our youngest daughter) Judi and her husband Harry in purchasing this farm in the NE corner of South Dakota, near Milbank.
-Shortly after we all moved in, Judi began watching a group called Home Free on YouTube.
+In 2015, David and I joined with (our youngest daughter) Judi and her husband Harry in purchasing a farm in the NE corner of South Dakota, near Milbank.
+Shortly after we all (David, myself, Harry, Judi, and all five of their children back then–eight, now) moved in, Judi began watching a group called Home Free on YouTube.
 She had seen them on TV, during Season 4 of The Sing Off, in 2013.
 I heard one of their songs playing on her computer one night, when I was sitting here in my own computer chair.
 I loved it, and began watching and listening, also.
 I’ve been 100% hooked, ever since.

-So…that brings me to the next page, where I’m sharing with you all of my personally-compiled YouTube Playlists for Home Free.
+So…that brings me to the next page, where I’m sharing with you all of my personally-compiled YouTube Playlists for Home Free (no longer being updated in 2021, but you can still immerse yourself in a LOT of their music, from that page).
 There’s a playlist for each of their full albums (most of the songs have videos, but others only have audio tracks) since they WON that Sing Off in 2013.
-I’ll also direct you to their own YouTube channel (first thing on the page) so you can just go discover them randomly for yourself, if you like).
+I also direct you to their own YouTube channel (first thing on the page) so you can just go discover them randomly for yourself, if you like).
 I’m also sharing a playlist for a number of my favorite live performances that have been recorded by various other Home Fries (as we fans call ourselves).